MyParcelCOM/docs/content/api/resources/service-contracts.md

 Attribute | Description
 --------- | -----------
-price     | Price of the option which will be added to your shipment price. required  | If this is a default option included with the service.
+price     | Price of the option which will be added to the shipment price. required  | If this is a default option included with the service.
 In this case the price will most likely be 0.

 Relationship     | Description